-Bank and payment account monitoring system to be deployed on 1 September 2020
+Bank and payment account monitoring system

 The legal act concerning the bank and payment account monitoring system entered into force on 1 May 2019.
 The purpose of the act is to facilitate electronic data acquisition by authorities from bank and payment accounts of citizens, companies and corporations .
 In this way, the combat against money laundering and the financing of terrorism is enhanced.